Sick0stro/ocean_integrity/README.md

 - **UI Issues**
   - If buttons appear incorrectly, check for JavaScript errors in browser console.
-  - Infinite polling logs indicate subscription cleanup issues - refresh the page.
+  - **Note**: Infinite polling and subscription cleanup issues have been resolved.
   - Missing tabs or layout issues may be due to CSS grid misconfigurations.
+  - Use collapsible groups feature to improve UI performance with large datasets.

 ### Security